MrSilvaRenato/book_library_app.github.io/readme.txt

 The necessary mysql database you will find in the mysql-database folder.

 This project is part of my portfolio while I have been studying and learning.
-I am looking for job opportunities and I hope this project helps me to show some of my skills and knowledge.
+I am looking for job opportunities and I hope this project helps me to present some of my skills and knowledge.

 ps: images are included in the view/images folder, if you want to insert a new book with book cover, it is necessary to place your book cover image in the images folder and also insert the cover image path in the form input value.